Q: Can my child re-do homework?

 Q: Can my child re-take a test?

 A: Any child who scores lower than a 70 may re-take the test.
 The re-take will be averaged with the first test.
-The average will be the child's new grade unless it exceeds the score of a child who was not allowed to re-take the test.
-In this event, the lowest score of a child who was not able to re-take the test will be your child's new grade.
+The average will be the child's new grade unless it exceeds a 70%, at which point 70% will be the highest possible average allowed.

 Q: My child forgot their homework, may they still turn it in?